 Where Latency Hides in a Broker's Day

-Latency can hide in almost every operational function — not because teams are slow, but because technology and process don’t always move together.
+Latency can hide in almost every operational function — not because teams are slow, but because technology and process don't always move together.
+Here are the five most common places it hides:

 1. Hedge Execution Delay

 Even a 2–10 second hedge delay during micro-trending markets can create mismatched fills, directional exposure, and cumulative drift.
+It doesn't feel dangerous in the moment — it only shows up in the P&L report at the end of the week.

 2. Leverage Update Lag

 Leverage rules that require human confirmation or run in batches turn small volatility bumps into real P&L events.
+By the time the update fires, the market has already moved.

 3. Swap-Free Reclassification Gaps